 “Check, Clean, Dry” is the best way to protect both your stretch of water and others around the country from INNS.
 You may have already visited a club or site already actively dealing with these problems and may therefore be well versed in the “Check, Clean, Dry” process.

-If you haven’t, or even if you rarely take your boats away from your club, it is good advice to have all boats, checked, cleaned and dried before getting back on the water.
+If you haven’t, or even if you rarely take your boats away from your site, it is best practice to have all boats, equipment and gear checked, cleaned and dried before getting back on the water.

 - Check boats, equipment and clothing for living plants and animals.
 Pay particular attention to areas that are damp or hard to inspect.